Subdued Dutch Socialist opens way for pro-EU coalition

 “Everyone was expecting Rutte and Roemer to clash, but it was Samsom who stood out,” said Philip van Praag, a political analyst at the University of Amsterdam.

-It was Samsom who ticked off the prime minister, saying: “Mr Rutte, if you want to campaign, you have to tell the truth about your own program, not lies about other parties’ programs”.
+It was Samsom who ticked off the prime minister, saying: “Mr Rutte, if you want to campaign, you have to tell the truth about your own programme, not lies about other parties’ programmes”.

 In a country with such a crowded political field, another coalition is certain after the election.
 At least 12 parties are running, including those representing devout Christians, people over the age of 50 and the interests of animals.